Honestie Hodges

 Honestie Hodges (November 9, 2006 – November 22, 2020) was an American teenager from Grand Rapids, Michigan.

 Handcuffing incident

 On December 6, 2017, at the age of 11, Honestie Hodges was handcuffed at gunpoint by the Grand Rapids Police Department while the police were searching for a suspect in a reported crime.
-The body cam footage of her arrest gained U.S. nationwide coverage and led to the Grand Rapids Police Department enacting a Youth Interactions Policy, nicknamed the "Honestie Policy", in March 2018.
+The body cam footage of her arrest gained nationwide coverage and led to the Grand Rapids Police Department enacting a Youth Interactions Policy, nicknamed the "Honestie Policy", in March 2018.
 The policy called for using minimally restrictive disciplinary and law-enforcement methods when interacting with children and youth.

-In July 2022, the Michigan Department of Civil Rights announced racial discrimination charges were filed against the Grand Rapids Police Department for the handcuffing of Hodges's in her 2017 arrest.
+In July 2022, the Michigan Department of Civil Rights announced racial discrimination charges were filed against the Grand Rapids Police Department for the handcuffing of Hodges in her 2017 arrest.
+In May 2023, the Civil Rights Department dropped the charges so the family of Hodges could pursue federal lawsuits against the city.
+On November 22, 2023, the family filed a lawsuit with the U.S. District Court of Michigan against the city of Grand Rapids, police chief David Rahinsky, and three police officers.

-Personal life
+Personal life and death

+Hodges was born to Whitney Hodges.
 Hodges contracted COVID-19 on November 9, 2020, her 14th birthday, during the COVID-19 pandemic in Michigan.
-She died from the virus thirteen days later on November 22.
+She died from the virus 13 days later, on November 22.